 Located on Meer Ghat, just a short walk from the two major attractions of Kashi Vishwanath Temple and Dashashwamedh Ghat, Hotel Alka is a great choice for solo travelers.
 It has 36 rooms that range from basic, non-air-conditioned standard rooms to air-conditioned ‘Deluxe View’ and ‘Royal View’ rooms.
 The ‘Premium View’ room is the top category, offering spacious, well-appointed lodgings with an en-suite bathroom, flat-screen TV, and balcony with river view.

 The hotel’s vegetarian restaurant is located under a canopy in the courtyard and is a pleasant place to savor local fare.
 There’s a gift shop on the premises for souvenir shopping and the hotel has recently opened an Ayurvedic spa where you can pamper yourself with massages, warm oil therapy, and beauty treatments.
 Hotel Alka offers guided sightseeing tours in the city and can arrange for a pickup and drop to the railway station or airport.
 The hotel also offers tours to the neighboring town of Sarnath — a major center of Buddhism.

 Best for Business: Radisson Hotel Varanasi

 Varanasi’s Radisson Hotel is on The Mall in the Cantonment area of the city center making it well located for the business traveler.
 It offers 116 rooms and suites, all featuring free Wi-Fi, flat-screen TVs, a large work desk with swivel chair, and tea/coffee making facilities.
-Book a Business Class room and you'll gain access to the Club Lounge and a complimentary drink voucher every evening.
+Book a Business Class room and you'll get a free welcome drink and fruit platter.
 For all guests, the hotel offers a full-service business center as well as meeting and banquet spaces.